 It's not a problem - after you begin training for triathlon anything looks easier to accomplish!

 Hello!
-My name is Jurica Cvjetko, I'm triathlete from Croatia and thank you for taking the time to visit my website!
+My name is Jurica Cvjetko, I'm triathlete from Croatia and thank you for taking the time to visit my personal website!

 Here you can learn a bit more about me and story so far in my sports career, the best is yet to come.